nitobuendia/oura-custom-component/README.md

 - `readiness`: (Optional) Configures readiness sensor.
 By default, the readiness sensor is not configured.
 Default name: oura_readiness.
 - `sleep`: (Optional) Configures sleep sensor.
 By default the sleep sensor is added.
 Default name: oura_sleep.
 - `sleep_periods`: (Optional) Configures sleep periods sensor.
 By default, the sleep periods sensor is not configured.
 Default name: oura_sleep_periods.
+- `workouts`: (Optional) Configures workouts sensor.
+By default, the workouts sensor is not configured.
+Default name: oura_workouts.

 ### Individual sensor parameters